Military Intelligence Bureau

-The Military Intelligence Bureau (MIB; 國防部軍事情報局; or TMIB) is an intelligence agency directly under the General Staff Headquarters of the Ministry of Defense.
-The main task is to collect information about China's political and military activities, and it is also the only espionage operative unit of Taiwan.
+The Military Intelligence Bureau (MIB; 國防部軍事情報局; or TMIB) is an intelligence agency directly under the General Staff Headquarters of the Ministry of Defense of the Republic of China.
+Its main task is to collect information about China's political and military activities, and it is also the only espionage operative unit of Taiwan.

-The Military Intelligence Bureau was reorganized and established after the Jiangnan case in 1985, the predecessor was the Intelligence Bureau of the Ministry of National Defense.
+The Military Intelligence Bureau was reorganized and established after the Jiangnan case in 1985, its predecessor being the Intelligence Bureau of the Ministry of National Defense.

 Mission

 The mission of the Military Intelligence Bureau is to collect political and military intelligence on China, and even when necessary to plan espionage operations of sabotage, assassination, psychological warfare.
 In addition, the MIB's special missions include the timely establishment of post-enemy forces, incite defection and psychological warfare against the PLA.
 At present, the MIB is still the primary intelligence agency against the People's Republic of China, although it sometimes conducts espionage operations on other countries.